slothy-optimizer/pqmx/README.md

 Helium&trade; Technology), such as the [Arm<sup>&reg;</sup>
 Cortex&trade;-M55](https://www.arm.com/products/silicon-ip-cpu/cortex-m/cortex-m55) processor.

-### SLOTHY + HeLight
+### SLOTHY

-This repository also contains the source code for the SLOTHY/HeLight assembly superoptimizer, discussed in the paper [Fast and Clean: Auditable high-performance assembly via constraint solving](https://eprint.iacr.org/2022/1303).
-See [helight/README.md](helight/README.md) for more information.
+This repository also contains the source code for the SLOTHY assembly superoptimizer, discussed in the paper [Fast and Clean: Auditable high-performance assembly via constraint solving](https://eprint.iacr.org/2022/1303).
+See [slothy/README.md](slothy/README.md) for more information.

 ### M-Profile Vector Extension (MVE)